-1. VLANs and other methods for network virtualization are a method for isolation of multiple sources of traffic from each other.
+- 1. VLANs and other methods for network virtualization are a method for isolation of multiple sources of traffic from each other.
 As a result, realtime storage network traffic can be non-functionally disturbed by other traffic, as soon as they are sharing some physical resources.
-Unfortunately, (internal) customers cannot see the reasons for this, because the virtual network structures are isolating them from each other functionally, although the disturbance is at non-functional level.

-As said: realtime storage networks should always be built as physically separate networks, each by each, and over shortest possible physical distances.
+Unfortunately, (internal) customers cannot see the reasons for this, because the virtual network structures are isolating them from each other functionally, although the disturbance is at non-functional level. - As said: realtime storage networks should always be built as physically separate networks, each by each, and over shortest possible physical distances.
 Their NOF should be as low as possible.
-Consequently, VLANS are not necessary, since there would be an 1:1 ratio between virtual and physical LANs.

-2. At the moment (2020), a hype cycle is starting with new network protocols like ROCEv2 claiming (or at least psychologically suggesting) that they would be able to guarantee predictable / realtime behaviour over conventional IP networks.
+Consequently, VLANS are not necessary, since there would be an 1:1 ratio between virtual and physical LANs. - 2.
+At the moment (2020), a hype cycle is starting with new network protocols like ROCEv2 claiming (or at least psychologically suggesting) that they would be able to guarantee predictable / realtime behaviour over conventional IP networks.
 Do not believe in such hypes.
 Kirchhoff's law is a natural law, which is stronger than any human-made hype.
 Notice that Kirchhoff's law does not depend on details of traffic congestion control, whether packet loss can be observed somewhere, or whether it cannot be observed anymore because congestion control is hiding the effect.
 ROCE and siblings should get their chance to demonstrate their merits in reducing packet loss overhead, caused by classical IPv4 congestion control algorithms (by shifting congestion control down in the OSI reference model to some lower layers).
 However, these new protocols cannot work miracles with respect to Kirchhoff's law.

 - 3. Notice that the NOF is a relative measure.
 It does not change, for example when you upgrade your uplinks from old-style 1 GBit/s to contemporary 10 GBit/s and also upgrade your switches and bockbones from old-style 10 GBit/s to contemporary 100 GBit/s, while keeping all other parameters like numbers of servers etc. Intuitive explanation: by increasing the total uplink capacity, you are also increasing competition.
 Not only your server, but all of your neighbor servers can also grasp more network bandwidth, thus competing at the upgraded backbone in a similar way than before. - 4.
-Network topologies (see https://en.wikipedia.org/wiki/Network\topology) can have a tremendous impact onto the NOF.
-For example, star-ring hybrida topologies or generalizations like spine-leaf topologies and many other models are used for avoiding the hardware cost of a full mesh $O(n^2)$ network, when n servers are interconnected with each other such that anyone can (at least potentially) talk to anyone else (see also section Scalability Arguments from Architecture).
+Network topologies (see https://en.wikipedia.org/wiki/Network_topology) can have a tremendous impact onto the NOF.
+For example, star-ring hybrid topologies or generalizations like spine-leaf topologies and many other models are used for avoiding the hardware cost of a full mesh $O(n^2)$ network, when n servers are interconnected with each other such that anyone can (at least potentially) talk to anyone else (see also section Scalability Arguments from Architecture).
 The idea is to use only a small number of parallel spines, for reduction of $O(n^2)$ hardware cost.
-However, such topologies increase the risk of producing indirect cost in a different dimension: they tend to worsen the NOF by asymmetryb in the actual load distribution, such that spontanous bottlenecks may arise unexpectedly. - aClassical star topologies have a central hub, which can easily become a bottleneck in itself.
-In general, its internal "collapsed backbone" bandwidth must also be considered when computing the NOF.
-This also applies to generalizations like spine-leaf topologies. - bExample: spine-leaf wires look symmetric on paper.
-However, the servers are typically attached to the network in clusters or in other types of local aggregates.
-When the leafs are interconnected via a ring-like bus structure, different segments of the bus-like wheel may be loaded differently.
-This is like a bicycle wheel, where some external weights are non-centrically attached onto the spines in an asymmetric manner.
-In a network, this may easily create hot spots in the space dimension, which come on top of the timely load peaks mentioned above.
+However, such topologies increase the risk of producing indirect cost in a different dimension: they tend to worsen the NOF by asymmetry in the actual load distribution, such that spontanous bottlenecks may arise unexpectedly.

-Details 3.7: Varieties of NOF
+Details 3.6: Varieties of NOF